umanitoba-prairie-igem/team-site/README.md

 This installs all dependencies and runs a hot-reloading web server in your terminal.
 Go to `localhost:8080` in your browser to see the site.

 To run the development server, use just `npm run serve`.
 To fully build the site into HTML for production, use `npm run build`.
 To see all project scripts, use `npm run`.

+`npm run serve` also runs the TailwindCSS CLI in watch mode, which means Tailwind classes work properly in development.
+You'll see Tailwind updating the built CSS as you work, since Tailwind only injects the classes we use and leaves out the rest.

 ## Project Structure